Lake Charles, Louisiana

 See below for what you can do to improve Lake Charles’s water.

-- Use Berkey filters with activated carbon to filter out 18 of the 20 contaminants in your drinking water.
+- Use Berkey filters with activated carbon to filter out the majority of contaminants in Lake Charles drinking water.

 - These are more expensive than pitchers to purchase, but can be more effective.